tap image to change

 Nesta Liston's gift to Marlow

-The picture of Nesta Liston, which has been in New Court House since Nesta Liston gifted New Court to the town, is now to be installed in Liston Hall.
-Red Kite is in negotiation to sell New Court.
+In response to requests from the Marlow Society and the Marlow Town Council, Red Kite agreed that the picture of Nesta Liston, which has been in New Court House since its gift to the town, should be installed in Liston Hall.

-I began the pressure on Bucks CC in Jul 12 and today we made the first step on what may just be progress.
+In May 2016 MB reported: I began the pressure on Bucks CC in Jul 2012 and today we made the first step on what may just be progress.
 Six men from Bucks came to town today in 2 vans and coned off the obelisk.
 See the attached picture.
 They were joined by 2 specialists in conservation, Annie Jones and me...

-visit page for original May 2016 report and August 2017 update.
+visit page for original May 2016 report and August and October 2017 updates.

 Windsor House site